zakirullin/cognitive-load/README.md

 *It is a living document, last update: **November 2024**.
 Your contributions are welcome!*

 ## Introduction
-There are so many buzzwords and best practices out there, but let's focus on something more fundamental.
-What matters is the amount of confusion developers feel when going through the code.
+There are so many buzzwords and best practices out there, but most of them have failed.
+We need something more fundamental, something that can't be wrong.

 Confusion costs time and money.
 Confusion is caused by high *cognitive load*.
 It's not some fancy abstract concept, but rather **a fundamental human constraint**.
+It's not imagined, it's there and we can feel it.

 Since we spend far more time reading and understanding code than writing it, we should constantly ask ourselves whether we are embedding excessive cognitive load into our code.